Mohammad8921/NewsTitlesCategorization-NaiveBayesClassifier/README.md

-# News Titles Categorization using Naive Bayes Classifier
+# News Titles Categorization using Naive Bayes Algorithm
 * In this project, I implemented a Naive Bayes text classifier from scratch to categorize the titles of news.
 The categories are:
   * International
   * Sport